Meet008/CityDwellings-App/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Please take a look at the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or support, please reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please contact the project maintainer at [meetchothani008@gmail.com](mailto:meetchothani008@gmail.com).